PFSCM is a nonprofit organization providing global procurement and distribution services in low- and middle-income countries.

 PFSCM is a nonprofit organization providing global procurement and distribution services in low- and middle-income countries.
 With annual revenues exceeding US$1B, we support complex supply chain projects to transform the lives of people in low- and middle-income countries.
 Our innovative supply chain solutions, ISO-compliant processes, tools, market data, and skilled professionals enable us to provide quality, best-value products to those who need them.

 We strengthen, develop, and manage secure, reliable, cost-effective, and sustainable global supply chains to improve the lives of people in low- and middle-income countries.
-In collaboration with country governments, humanitarian agencies, non-governmental organizations, and leaders in the pharmaceutical industry, we:
+In collaboration with donors, country governments, humanitarian agencies, non-governmental organizations, and leaders in the pharmaceutical industry, we:

 Your global partner in sourcing, moving, and tracking quality commodities for health and humanitarian programs.